Code-Institute-Submissions/paulday966-milestone1/README.md

 #### Existing features

-* Feature 1 - Location of the cafe using an embeded Google Map.
+* Feature 1 - Location of the cafe using an embedded Google Map.
 The user can see at a glance where the cafe is and using the plus and minus buttons the map can be zoomed in or out.
-The user can click on the link View in larger map and Google Maps will open up in a new tab and give users the full Google Maps experience.
-If Google Maps in installed on the mobile device it will open up in that
+The user can click on the link View in larger map and the embedded map will open up in a new tab and give users the full Google Maps experience.
+If not, the map will open in the Google Maps app if it's installed

 * Feature 2 - Link to cafe website.
 The user can click on the link to open the website in a new tab and find out more details about the place